 Sometimes the "no" is not in the form of a direct objection or someone actually saying the words to you.
 Sometimes the no comes in the form of ignoring your communication.

 I was pitching to get one shopping centre to host one of our events.
-I had walked around the venue and knew the unit I wanted and a couple of other options and I had worked out what is in it for them.
+I had walked around the venue and knew the unit I wanted and a couple of other options, and I had worked out what was in it for them.

 I found the name of the centre manager who would be the person in control and sent them an email and followed up by leaving a voicemail.
 I heard nothing back.
 Tumbleweed.